 Torsion testing machine

-Different types of mechanical or electronic torsion testing machines are allowed.
+Various types of mechanical or electronic torsion testing machines are acceptable.

-During the test, one of the two chucks of the testing machine shall be able to move freely along the axis, without additional axial force on the sample, and the two chucks shall remain coaxial;
+During the test, one of the two chucks of the testing machine must be able to move along the axis freely without applying additional axial force on the sample, and both chucks must remain coaxial.

-The testing machine shall be able to continuously apply torque to the sample without impact and vibration, and keep the torque constant within 30s.
+The testing machine must be capable of continuously applying torque to the sample without any impact or vibration, and maintain a constant torque for 30 seconds.

-It is recommended to use electronic type torsion meter.
+It is suggested to use electronic type torsion meters.

 1-Sample; 2 – Fixed clamp block; 3 – Set nut; 4 – Rotating clamp block; 5 – Gauge length ruler; 6 – Digital dial indicator